KoshkinaKate/Sport_Kids_Capstone_Project/README.md

 # PlayFit

 Welcome to PlayFit!
 This project aims to inspire kids to stay active and healthy by discovering the amazing world of sports.
-Our platform helps children and parents explore different sports and find the perfect fit for their interests and abilities.
+My platform helps children and parents explore different sports and find the perfect fit for their interests and abilities.

 ## Table of Contents